Access an iPhone or iPad's Console Log

 Here's how to record your device's activity using the device console log:

-Important: It is necesssary keep the console window open (even in the background) to continuously gather log information.
+Important: It is necesssary to keep the console window open (even in the background) to continuously gather log information.

-3. Use the search field to thin out the log.
+Use the search field to thin out the log.

 Doing this will allow you to filter the contents of the console so you can focus on the information that is relevant to you.

-4. Click the Save button to export the activity log to your computer
+Click the Save button to export the activity log to your computer

 You'll then be able to open the saved file and easily browse its contents

 iMazing's device console is also a great tool for troubleshooting issues like boot loops, failing backups or sluggish behaviour.
-All you need to do is launch the device console and your device will stream information to it in realtime.
+All you need to do is launch the device console and your device will stream information to it in real-time.
 It isn't always possible to fix every issue, but we've seen many cases where the console will let you see more precisely what's wrong, and potentially fix it yourself.
-In particular when the iCloud or local backup fails, you may see exactly which file is causing the issue and save yourself a trip to the Apple Store.
+In particular, when the iCloud or local backup fails, you may see exactly which file is causing the issue and save yourself a trip to the Apple Store.

 Going further